sarahbonnin/CRG_RIntroduction/exercise9.md

 mat1 <- matrix(rnorm(40), nrow=20)
 ```

-* Write a for loop that iterates over each row of mat1 and prints the minimum value of each row**
+* Write a for loop that iterates over each row of mat1 and prints the median value of each row.

 <details>
 <summary>